 Melissa helps her clients to navigate through the divorce process as painlessly as possible.
 It is her belief that you want a strong, compassionate negotiator and advocate to support you through the divorce.
 Melissa does not take the approach of attacking everything in hopes of making something stick.
-Rather it is our approach to help you work towards your goals and needs while protecting you and your family.
+Rather, it is our approach to help you work toward your goals and needs while protecting you and your family.

 Two of the biggest issues for parents who are separating or divorcing are custody and child support.
 Custody is more than where the children live – it is about decision-making and raising the children.
 Just because you are separating does not mean your children are out of your (or your ex’s) lives.
 The children have a right to be protected and to have a relationship with both parents.

 Part of the custody discussion involves parenting time.
 For your parenting plan to be successful, it should follow the needs and interests of you, your children and the other parent.
 Through mindful negotiations and out-of-the-box solutions, Melissa helps parents to negotiate or litigate for a parenting plan that works for the family.

 In those cases where you are unable to work out parenting time through mediation, there is litigation.
 A judge will make decisions regarding custody and parenting time, as well as addressing other issues like education.
 No matter how you resolve the differences in parenting time and custody, the focus in on the children’s best interest.